mhoc/buildkite-mega-agent/README.md

 mikehock/buildkite-agent-aws-kube:latest
 ```

-This is a simple docker image which bundles the `aws` and `kubectl` cli tools inside the buildkite agent container.
+This is a simple docker image which bundles a few extra utilities into the buildkite agent.

+- `aws`
+- `kubectl`
+- `yq` (yaml processor)

 ## Configuring AWS